Certified paralegal: State specific certifications

 Although California does not certify paralegals in general, California legislation (AB 1761) makes it unlawful for persons to identify themselves as paralegals unless they meet certain requirements.
 Paralegals must also complete continuing legal education every two years in order to lawfully perform services or identify as a paralegal.

-Comparing Major Certification Exams

-A comparison chart for the various national level paralegal certifications is available on the NFPA website.

 Ethics

 All certifying bodies require applicants to complete a special examination containing ethics to become certified.
 Most exams require the knowledge of the American Bar Association's Model Rules of Professional Conduct.
 NALA also has its own Code of Ethics and Professional Responsibility.

 Continuing Legal Education (CLE)

 Just like attorneys, all certifying bodies require applicants to take continuing legal education courses in order to renew their certification.
 Credentials may be revoked from certified paralegals who fail to meet the recertification requirements.
 The paralegal must then retake the certifying exam again to use the credential.